opennorth/represent-postcodes/README.md

 ## Bugs?
 Questions?

-This project's main repository is on GitHub: [http://github.com/rhymeswithcycle/represent-postcodes](http://github.com/rhymeswithcycle/represent-postcodes), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.
+This project's main repository is on GitHub: [http://github.com/rhymeswithcycle/represent-postcodes](http://github.com/rhymeswithcycle/represent-postcodes), where your contributions and forks are greatly welcomed.
+Please submit bug reports, feature requests, and feedback to [represent-canada](http://github.com/opennorth/represent-canada).

 Released under the MIT license